amaan784/hpml-final-project/README.md

 **Tools used.** Claude (Anthropic) via Claude Code, ChatGPT, GitHub Copilot.

-**Specific purpose.** Debugging the llmcompressor, transformers, accelerate, and vLLM integration stack (the six bugs tabulated in §6 "Engineering bugs diagnosed and worked around").
+**Specific purpose.** Debugging the llmcompressor, transformers, accelerate, and vLLM integration stack (the six bugs tabulated in Section 6 "Engineering bugs diagnosed and worked around").
 Drafting the LLM as judge prompts.
 Polishing prose in this README and in the IEEE final report.
 Scaffolding the variant registry framework under `benchmark/variants/`.

-**Sections affected.** `scripts/quantize_llmcompressor_v010.py` (debugging only), `benchmark/llm_judge.py` (prompt drafting), `benchmark/variants/base.py` (scaffold), README §6 results narrative, report §V Discussion.
+**Sections affected.** `scripts/quantize_llmcompressor_v010.py` (debugging only), `benchmark/llm_judge.py` (prompt drafting), `benchmark/variants/base.py` (scaffold), README Section 6 results narrative, report Section V Discussion.

-**How we verified correctness.** Every reported number in §3 was produced by re running the harness ourselves and is traceable to a CSV row under `results/`.
+**How we verified correctness.** Every reported number in Section 3 was produced by re running the harness ourselves and is traceable to a CSV row under `results/`.
 Checkpoint formats were verified with `scripts/verify_checkpoint.py` against the `compressed-tensors` packed quantized spec.
 Profiler trace interpretations were checked against raw traces under `results/`.
 AI suggested code was reviewed line by line and re tested against the unit tests under `benchmark/tests/` before being merged.

 By submitting this project, the team confirms that the analysis, interpretations, and conclusions are our own, and that any AI assistance is fully disclosed above.
 The same disclosure block appears as an appendix in the final report.